 Vanguard College is designated as an eligible institution member under the Canada Student Loan Act.
-Full-time students (except for residents of Quebec) are eligible for provincial and federal student aid while studying at Vanguard College.
-Student loan applications are released in July of each year for school starting in September.
-Students are advised to apply for loans at least 8 weeks before registration day.
-Applications can be printed, or you can apply online with your provincial loan provider.
+Full-time students are eligible for provincial and federal student loan funding while studying at Vanguard College (except residents of Quebec).
+Student loan applications are released in June of each year for school starting in September.
+Students are advised to apply for loans at least 8 weeks before the first day of class.
+Students can apply online with their province of residence

 Students are strongly recommended to keep copies of all loan documentation for their personal records.
 Vanguard College will apply the total amount of the student's loan to tuition and fees owed for the semester.
 If the loan amount is less than the total fees, the balance is due on the last business day before the first day of class.
-If the loan amount is in excess of total fees for the fall semester and the student intends to return for the winter semester, the student may leave these funds on their account at the College for the following semester.
-Any exceptions to this policy must be made in writing to the Operations Council.
+If the loan amount is in excess of total fees for the fall semester the student will have the option to request a cheque for their amount credit, or leave it for future charges.